Complete metric space: Alternatives and generalizations

-A common generalisation of these definitions can be found in the context of a uniform space, where an entourage is a set of all pairs of points that are at no more than a particular "distance" from each other.
+A common generalization of these definitions can be found in the context of a uniform space, where an entourage is a set of all pairs of points that are at no more than a particular "distance" from each other.

 It is also possible to replace Cauchy sequences in the definition of completeness by Cauchy nets or Cauchy filters.
 If every Cauchy net (or equivalently every Cauchy filter) has a limit in $X,$ then $X$ is called complete.
 One can furthermore construct a completion for an arbitrary uniform space similar to the completion of metric spaces.
 The most general situation in which Cauchy nets apply is Cauchy spaces; these too have a notion of completeness and completion just like uniform spaces.